DaveParillo/cisc192-reader/docs/_sources/chapter3/review-1.rst.txt

           -   ``a``

-              -   C++ performs automatic type conversion to round 1.5 down to the nearest integer.
+              -   C++ performs automatic type conversion to truncate 1.5 to 1.

           -   ``b``